AsinineFatuity/siecom/README.md

 ## Siecom Stores
 A django-graphql microservice to model simple store operations

+This microservice is deployed in kubernetes cluster at http://174.138.123.164/ with a CI/CD pipeline configured

 ### Features Overview
 **OIDC Authentication**: The microservice uses OpenID Connect (OIDC) for authentication and authorization.
 It is implemented in a stateless way: instead of storing session data or issuing its own JWTs, the service validates incoming tokens directly against the OIDC provider’s public resources (such as the .well-known configuration and JSON Web Keys).
 This ensures that only users with valid OIDC-issued tokens can access the service.This exists at [this endpoint](docs/schema.md#mutation)